MichaelCurrin/dev-resources/resources/web/lighthouse.md

 The service lets you run tests in your own container using CI/CD e.g. GitHub Actions.
 That can also integration with deploys and Pull Requests.

-### How to setup Automated Lighthouse Check service
+### How to set up Automated Lighthouse Check service

 - [Getting Started](https://www.foo.software/automated-lighthouse-check-getting-started/)